 From the U.S. Patent and Trademark Office, patents refer to the special right granted by law to an inventor.
 Such an exclusive right precludes others from commercially profiting from your patented invention.
 When other entities try to enjoy your patented invention without permission, it amounts to an infringement of your intellectual property rights.
 Patents only last for a specified period.

 Trade Secrets and Non-Compete Agreements

-Every company has one thing that sets them apart from their competitors.
+Every company has one thing that sets them apart from its competitors.
 Trade secrets are any data of commercial significance.
-They concern production or sales operations, if they are not commonly known.
+They concern production or sales operations if they are not commonly known.
 If you are a trade secret owner, it is important you take all reasonable measures to ensure you maintain your confidentiality.

 A Melbourne intellectual property lawyer can help you protect your trade secrets.
 They do this by using non-compete agreements.
 For example, if you own a company that makes synthetic hair using a special fabric unknown to your competitors, the special fabric is a trade secret.
 Thus, if one of your employees decides to leave your company to start the same line of business as yours, it is possible they may use your special fabric to profit.

 Your attorney ensures that all your employees sign a non-compete agreement before leaving.
 The agreement helps in the protection of trade secrets and confidential information.
 The restrictive agreements bar competitive activities for some specified period.
 They start after resignation or termination as a condition of employment or continued employment.
 Courts can enforce non-compete agreements only if they meet the required five-fold criteria.